ADEPT-ML/Server/README.md

 The ADEPT framework was presented at ECML PKDD 2022 in Grenoble, France, as a contribution to the Demo Track.
 _Müller, B. T., et. al. (2022).
-ADEPT: Anomaly Detection, Explanation, and Processing for Time Series with a Focus on Energy Consumption Data."_
+ADEPT: Anomaly Detection, Explanation, and Processing for Time Series with a Focus on Energy Consumption Data._

 The framework was designed and implemented as part of a project group at the Faculty of Computer Science at the Technical University of Dortmund.
 Originally, it was intended to support the university's facility management in